 \section{Abstract}

 The renormalized scalar mass squared is a function of the energy scale and power-runs as its square.
 Well above the electroweak scale, its dimensionless couplings evolve only slowly, so the Standard Model is approximately scale invariant, and an order-one boundary value supplied at the unification scale is mapped exponentially down to the electroweak scale, much as the QCD scale arises from a dimensionless coupling alone.
 The 28 orders of magnitude separating the two then measure the smallness of an anomalous dimension, dominated by the top-quark Yukawa coupling, rather than a tuning.
 Naturalness is thereby recast as the value of an order-one ratio, with no protective symmetry required.

-The Higgs boson mass parameter~\cite{ATLAS:Higgs:2012,CMS:Higgs:2012} $m_h^2$, close to $(125~\text{GeV})^2$, is 28~orders of magnitude below the square of the scale $\mgut \sim 10^{16}$~GeV at which the Standard Model is expected to be completed by new physics such as string theory, not necessarily Grand Unified Theory (GUT).
+The Higgs boson mass parameter $m_h^2$ is close to $(125~\text{GeV})^2$ \cite{ATLAS:Higgs:2012,CMS:Higgs:2012} and 28 orders of magnitude below the scale $\mgut^2 \sim (10^{16}~\text{GeV})^2$ at which the Standard Model is expected to be completed by new physics such as string theory, not necessarily a grand unified theory (GUT).
 In the Standard Model (SM), the one-loop correction to the scalar mass squared from a field of mass $\mgut$ takes the form $\delta m_h^2 \sim g^2 \mgut^2$, where $g$ is the relevant coupling.
-The correction overwhelms the observed mass, requiring an apparent cancellation between huge quantities---the bare mass and the loop correction---to one part in $10^{28}$.
+The correction overwhelms the observed mass, requiring an apparent cancellation between huge quantities, the bare mass and the loop correction, to one part in $10^{28}$.

-This is the hierarchy problem~\cite{Veltman:1981,tHooft:1980,Susskind:1979,Barbieri:Giudice:1988,Giudice:2008}. 't~Hooft gave the symmetry account~\cite{tHooft:1980}: a mass parameter is protected if setting it to zero increases the symmetry.
+This is the hierarchy problem~\cite{Veltman:1981,tHooft:1980,Susskind:1979,Barbieri:Giudice:1988,Giudice:2008}. 't~Hooft gave the symmetry account~\cite{tHooft:1980}.
+A mass parameter is protected if setting it to zero increases the symmetry.
 For fermions, setting the mass to zero, $m_f \to 0$, restores chiral symmetry; for the scalar, $m_h \to 0$ restores no symmetry.
 The resulting corrections are

 This was taken to mean that a light scalar is unnatural unless a new symmetry (supersymmetry~\cite{Dimopoulos:Georgi:1981}, compositeness~\cite{Kaplan:Georgi:1984}, extra dimensions~\cite{ArkaniHamed:1998,Randall:Sundrum:1999}) stabilizes it, or the value is environmentally selected~\cite{Bousso:Polchinski:2000}.